swiftlettech/smart-sweeper/README.md

 smartcashPath=C:\Program Files\SmartCash\
 ```

-* rpc.host is the IP address that the SmartCash Wallet RPC server is bound to.
+* rpc.host is the IP address that the SmartCash Node Client RPC server is bound to.
-* rpc.port is the port that the SmartCash Wallet RPC server is listening on.
+* rpc.port is the port that the SmartCash node client RPC server is listening on.
-* rpc.username is the SmartCash Wallet RPC server username.
+* rpc.username is the SmartCash Node Client RPC server username.
-* rpc.password is the SmartCash Wallet RPC server password.
+* rpc.password is the SmartCash Node Client RPC server password.
-* smartcashPath is the full path to your SmartCash Wallet installation.
+* smartcashPath is the full path to your SmartCash Node Client installation.
 You must include a trailing slash.

 Your SmartCash wallet must be started with the following arguments:
 ```
--txindex=1 (if SmartCash node client is < v1.2.3)
+-txindex=1 (if SmartCash Node Client is < v1.2.3)
 -server
 -rpcbind=127.0.0.1
 -rpcport=9678